 I walked over.
 There was a smell like a burnt saucepan and sweet paint.
 It was coming from the car along with the sound of your man turning the ignition and nothing happening.
 Just a tch….tch….tch….

 I asked: ‘What’s wrong with it?’

 ‘Clutch.’
 She said.
 ‘I think….will you give us a push?’

 Lately my wrists been aching.
 Repetitive strain, arthritis, fractures, something.

 But still I leaned in and hoped for motion.

 She was right about the brakes.
 The car was like an elephant that was unconscious with drink and wasn’t going anywhere.

 Next thing out hopped your man.
 Tracksuit, wide eyes, unsteady.
-He compensated for the Eureka deficit with: ‘It’s the gearbox!’
+Drunk with Eureka.
+‘It’s the gearbox!’

 ‘What’s that mean?’
 She asked.